 Calm: Casting this spell makes the area into a peaceful place preventing many monsters from attacking.
-This spell should always be used outside of battle; if cast while engaging a monster, it will cause the monster to become clear-headed and slaughter you easily.
+This spell should always be used outside of battle; if cast while engaging a monster, it will cause the monster to become clear-headed and slaughter the player hero easily.

 Dazzle: Short for Erasmus's Razzle Dazzle, this spell can temporarily blind an opponent and can be used in combat to prevent the enemy from attacking for a short period of time.

-- Fighter: battle-ready weapon specialist whose main statistics are Strength, Weapon Use, and Vitality; smash, throw, or slash your way through most problems as the Fighter
+- Fighter: Battle-ready weapon specialist whose main statistics are Strength, Weapon Use, and Vitality; smash, throw, or slash a way through most problems as the Fighter.

 While playing the game, the hero may increase his statistics by engaging in combat, casting spells, gambling, as well as other activities.
 If no points exist in a statistic, that statistic cannot be improved through practice.